yahoo/squidb/README.md

 [![Build Status](https://travis-ci.org/yahoo/squidb.svg?branch=master)](https://travis-ci.org/yahoo/squidb)

 ## Introducing SquiDB
 SquiDB is a SQLite database layer for Android.
 It is designed to make it as easy as possible to work with SQLite databases while still enabling the power and flexibility of raw SQL.
-SquiDB combines features of an ORM with object-oriented SQL statement builders to make it easy to read and write your data without a bunch of messy SQL strings.
+SquiDB combines typesafe objects that represent table rows with object-oriented SQL statement builders to make it easy to read and write your data without a bunch of messy SQL strings.
 It also includes built in tools and hooks to help you easily write database migrations as well as implement ContentProviders.

 ## Model objects
-Like most ORMs, SquiDB represents rows in your SQLite tables as objects.
-Unlike some other ORMs, SquiDB uses compile time code generation to let you define your models/table schemas as minimally as possible--the actual code you will work with is generated at compile time.
+SquiDB represents rows in your SQLite tables as objects (similar to how an ORM might).
+Instead of directly defining these objects though, SquiDB uses compile time code generation to let you define your models/table schemas as minimally as possible--the actual code you will work with is generated at compile time.
 A DatabaseDao object mediates reading and writing these objects from the database.
 Setting up all these components is quick and easy.
 For example:

 ```java
 // This is a table schema